jbech-linaro/optee_docs/building/devices/rpi3.rst

 ^^^^^^^^
-Booting via NFS is quite useful for several reasons, but the obvious reason when working with Raspberry Pi is that you don't have to move the SD-card back and forth between the host machine and the RPi3 itself when working with Normal World files, like Linux kernel and user space programs.
+Booting via NFS is quite useful for several reasons, but the obvious reason when working with Raspberry Pi is that you don't have to move the SD-card back and forth between the host machine and the Raspberry Pi 3 itself when working with **Normal World** files, like Linux kernel and user space programs.
 Here we will describe how to setup NFS server, so the rootfs can be mounted via NFS.

 .. warning::

     This guide doesn't focus on any desktop security, so eventually you would need to harden your setup.

-Also it might seem that this is a lot of steps, and it is, but most of them is something you do once and never more and it will save tons of time in the long run.

-In the description below we will use the following terminology:
+In the description below we will use the following terminology, IP addresses and paths.
+The reader of this guide is supposed to update this to match his environment.

 .. code-block:: none

-    HOST_IP=192.168.1.100   <--- This is your desktop computer RPI_IP=192.168.1.200    <--- This is the Raspberry Pi
+    192.168.1.100   <--- This is your desktop computer (NFS server) 192.168.1.200   <--- This is the Raspberry Pi /srv/nfs/rpi    <--- Location for the NFS share

 Configure NFS
 ~~~~~~~~~~~~~